elephaint/pgbm/README.md

 * Note that when training on the GPU, the custom CUDA kernel will be JIT-compiled when initializing a model.
 Hence, the first time you train a model on the GPU it can take a bit longer, as PGBM needs to compile the CUDA kernel.

 #### Dependencies ####
+The core package has the following dependencies:
 * PyTorch >= 1.7.0, with CUDA 11.0 for GPU acceleration (https://pytorch.org/get-started/locally/)
 * Numpy >= 1.19.2 (install via `pip` or `conda`; https://github.com/numpy/numpy)
 * CUDA Toolkit 11.0 (or one matching your PyTorch distribution) (https://developer.nvidia.com/cuda-toolkit)
 * PGBM uses a custom CUDA kernel which needs to be compiled, which may require installing a suitable compiler.
 Installing PyTorch and the full CUDA Toolkit should be sufficient, but contact the author if you find it still not working even after installing these dependencies.
 * To run the experiments comparing against baseline models a number of additional packages may need to be installed via `pip` or  `conda`.

+We also provide PGBM based on a Numba backend for those users who do not want to use PyTorch.
+In that case, it is required to install Numba.
+The Numba backend does not support differentiable loss functions.
+For an example of using PGBM with the Numba backend, see the examples.

 ### Examples ###
 See the [examples](https://github.com/elephaint/pgbm/tree/main/examples) folder for examples, an overview of hyperparameters and a function reference.
 In general, PGBM works similar to existing gradient boosting packages such as LightGBM or xgboost (and it should be possible to more or less use it as a drop-in replacement), except that it is required to explicitly define a loss function and loss metric.